jnunyez/synchronization/README.md

 As showed in the Figure above the STSConfig CR instance triggers the creation of the following containers via the Silicom controller pod:

-- `tsyncd` is the main PTP and ESMC daemon, and it is also in charge of managing the synchronization paths on the physical card underneath, e.g., form GNSS (controlled by gpsd container) to the main system clock, from main system clock to e810 PHC, etc.
+- `tsyncd` is the main PTP and Ethernet Synchronization Message Channel (ESMC) daemon, and it is also in charge of managing the synchronization paths on the physical card underneath, e.g., from GNSS (controlled by the gpsd container as detailed below) to the main system clock, and from main system clock to the E810 PTP Hardware Clock (PHC).

 - `grpc_tsync`: exposes the timing synchronization API to get various type of synchronization-related info, subscribe to receiving notification events, and even allowing the configuration of timing parameters.

-- `gpsd`: reads and distributes the timing/phase information gathered from the GNSS receiver.
+- `gpsd`: reads and distributes the timing/phase/frequency information gathered from the GNSS receiver.

 - `tsync_extts`, aligns the PTP Hardware clock to the external timing information gathered from the GNSS receiver.